daotl/acei/spec/acei/apps.md

 ### Bootstrapping a Node

 An empty node can be state synced by setting the configuration option `statesync.enabled = true`.
-The node also needs the chain genesis file for basic chain info, and configuration for light client verification of the restored snapshot: a set of Tendermint RPC servers, and a trusted header hash and corresponding height from a trusted source, via the `statesync` configuration section.
+The node also needs the ledger genesis file for basic ledger info, and configuration for light client verification of the restored snapshot: a set of Tendermint RPC servers, and a trusted header hash and corresponding height from a trusted source, via the `statesync` configuration section.